GoChapaa/Documentation/README.md

 GoChapaa is a trusted Web 3 wallet that supports Kenyan Shillings.
 Users can Sign up and buy cryptocurrencies in real time with as little as KES 200.

-This is in line with our mission to launch basic blockchain infrastructure products that promotes prosperity, empowerment, and financial inclusion to EVERYONE in Kenya, and further to the African continent.
+This is in line with our mission to develop basic blockchain infrastructure products that promotes prosperity, empowerment, and financial inclusion to EVERYONE in Kenya, and further to the African continent.

 # 'Go' mean move forward.
 'Chapaa' means Money
 ‘Go’ means to move forward and ‘Chapaa’ is a swahili slang for ‘Money.’
 It’s a trending urban terminology started by the young hustlers from the busy and buzzing financial streets of Nairobi.